K. N. Ananthapadmanabhan: Umpiring career

-Ananthapadmanabhan is now an umpire and he officiates in major domestic tournaments in India since 2008.
-During the 2015–16 Ranji Trophy, he went on to stand in the 2nd semi-final between Madhya Pradesh and Mumbai at Cuttack from 13 to 17 February 2016.
-He also officiated in matches in the 2016 Indian Premier League.
-During the 2016–17 Ranji Trophy, he was appointed to stand in the 2nd semi-final between Gujarat and Jharkhand at Nagpur from 1–5 January 2017.
-He stood in matches in the 2017 Indian Premier League.
+Ananthapadmanabhan is now an umpire and has been officiating in major domestic tournaments in India since 2008.
+During the 2015–16 Ranji Trophy, he stood in the 2nd semi-final between Madhya Pradesh and Mumbai at Cuttack from 13 to 17 February 2016.
+During the 2016–17 Ranji Trophy, he was officiated in the 2nd semi-final between Gujarat and Jharkhand at Nagpur from 1–5 January 2017.
+He also stood in matches in the 2016 and 2017 editions of Indian Premier League.

 In August 2020 he was elevated to the ICC panel of international umpires.
 He stood in his first Twenty20 International (T20I) match, between India and England on 12 March 2021.
 He stood in his first One Day International (ODI) match, also between India and England, on 23 March 2021.

+In January 2024, He was named as one of the sixteen match officials for 2024 Under-19 Cricket World Cup.